OhiaJanny/alx-system_engineering-devops/0x00-shell_basics/README.md

 Use `ls -lna` display current directory contents, long format, user and group IDs displayed numerically, and hidden files (starting with .)

 Use `mkdir /tmp/my_first_directory` create a script that create a directory name my_first_directory in the /tmp/ directory

+Use `mv /tmp/betty /tmp/my_first_diirectory/betty` move the file betty from /tmp/ to /tmp/my_first_directory